Abinansutha/Good-Sole/README.md

-##👟 Good Sole – Cloud-Based Inventory Management
+# 👟 Good Sole – Cloud-Based Inventory Management

-🚀 Run Instructions
+## 🚀 Run Instructions
 Make sure the following files are in the same folder:
-✅ db.env
+✅ `db.env`
-✅ cacert.pem
+✅ `cacert.pem`
-✅ app.py
+✅ `app.py`

-Start the Flask API by running app.py 🏃‍♂️💨.
-This will launch the server, and the terminal will display the localhost URI after a successful start.

 💡 Inspiration
 Small business owners often struggle with expensive and complex inventory management systems.
-We built Good Sole to provide an affordable, cloud-powered, and efficient solution! 💼☁️ Our app optimizes point-of-sale systems while taking advantage of Microsoft Azure’s cloud capabilities, including an Azure PostgreSQL flexible server.
+We built Good Sole to provide an affordable, cloud-powered, and efficient solution! 💼☁️

+Our app optimizes point-of-sale systems while taking advantage of Microsoft Azure’s cloud capabilities, including an Azure PostgreSQL flexible server.

 🔥 What It Does
 Good Sole is a smart inventory management system that:

 🛒 Manages stock levels seamlessly.
 📊 Provides transaction insights with barcode-based tracking.
 🔎 Offers customizable search options for customer preferences.
 📱 Runs as a web-based app for cross-compatibility on different devices and hardware.
 Whether you're assisting customers or managing your business, Good Sole ensures efficiency and affordability! 💪

 🛠️ How We Built It